zwimer/module_env/README.md

     # 'env' environment
     with env.inverse() as inv:
         # Global environment
-        with env.inverse():  # Not the same object as 'env', but shares the same environment
+        with inv.inverse():  # Not the same object as 'env', but shares the same environment
             # 'env' environment
             pass
         with env: